-Note: Query group information is required for ranking tasks.
+Note: Query group information is required for ranking tasks by either using the group parameter or qid parameter in fit method.

 Before fitting the model, your data need to be sorted by query group.
 When fitting the model, you need to provide an additional array that contains the size of each query group.